primitivefinance/rmm-ethers/etc/rmm-ethers.api.md

     params: T;
 }

-// Warning: (ae-incompatible-release-tags) The symbol "PositionRemoveParams" is marked as @public, but its signature references "_PoolAction" which is marked as @internal
+// Warning: (ae-incompatible-release-tags) The symbol "PositionRemoveParams" is marked as @beta, but its signature references "_PoolAction" which is marked as @internal
 //
-// @public
+// @beta
 export type PositionRemoveParams = _PoolAction & {
     options: RemoveOptions;
 };

-// @public
+// @beta
 export type PositionTransferParams = {
     options: SafeTransferOptions;
 };